craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 2015 Redistributable is installed and 2017 is not installed, OBS may work abnormally.
 Install 2017 please. (don't uninstall old 2015/2017) https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads

-If you need browser plugin, you should download official OBS and replace with my updater (browser plugin can't be downloaded alone any more)
+If you need browser plugin, you should download official OBS and replace with my updater or use blend version(browser plugin can't be downloaded alone any more)

 Q:	How do I know I need update plugin?